Skip to content

 How does Pension Credit work?

-This version of Pension Credit tops up your income, ensuring it reaches a guaranteed minimum level.
+This part of Pension Credit tops up your income to ensure it reaches a guaranteed minimum level.

 What are the income and savings thresholds for Pension Credit eligibility?